If you’re one of the billions of people who have started towards a goal you never reached, I have the secret sauce that will make this year different.

 We’d all like to think we can get there with our determination, but human nature and the past often proves this wrong.
 If you think this would help you, try it.
 Start out small- like 1 week or 1 month, and go from there.
 Play around with the rewards and consequences and see what really helps you.

 There’s freedom in facing the facts: that health isn’t optional, that time to exercise isn’t a luxury.
 Improving your health improves every area of your life, and makes you better able to tackle your crazy to-do list and improves your focus on that big project at work.

 Don’t waste another year “trying” to reach your goals.
 Use accountability and a goals contract to make it happen this year!

 Get Accountability Today!

 I believe in you and I’m here to help.
 I’m a pro at keeping people accountable, and this comes with your membership to the fit tutor!
-Also included: several workout programs for every schedule and level or fitness and nutrition coaching- all for only $11.99/mo!
-Sign up for the whole year for only $100, and it drops to about $8.00 a month.
+Also included: several workout programs for every schedule and level and fitness and nutrition coaching- all for only $11.99/mo!
+We now offer various levels of accountability depending on how much you’d prefer!
 A super small price to pay to help you reach your goals!